core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 [^abs2-]

 [^abs2-]: The present specification uses these SID allocation mechanisms
-        to allocate 100 000 SIDs for each holder of the first 1 000 000
+        to allocate 100 000 SIDs for each of the first 1 000 000
         holders of IANA-registered Private Enterprise Numbers (PENs).

 --- middle